BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_4_Scripting_a_P2PKH.md

 ```
 You can now look at `vout` `0` and see it was locked with the `scriptPubKey` of `OP_DUP OP_HASH160 41d83eaffbf80f82dee4c152de59a38ffd0b6021 OP_EQUALVERIFY OP_CHECKSIG`.
 That's the standard locking methodology used for an older P2PKH address with the `<pubKeyHash>` stuck in the middle.

-Running it will show how it works.
+Running it will demonstrate how it works.

 ## Run a P2PKH Script

-When you unlock a P2PKH UTXO, you (effectively) concatenate the unlocking and locking scripts, producing:
+When you unlock a P2PKH UTXO, you (effectively) concatenate the unlocking and locking scripts.
+For a P2PKH address, like the example used in this chapter, that produces:
 ```
 Script: <signature> <pubKey> OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 ```
-Now, you can examinine how the P2PKH UTXO is unlocked.
+With that put together, you can examinine how a P2PKH UTXO is unlocked.

 First, you put the initial constants on the stack, then make a duplicate of the pubKey with `OP_DUP`:
 ```